-When replacing the lithium battery, use only IBM Part Number 33F8354 or an equivalent type battery recommended by the manufacturer.
 If your system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
-The battery contains lithium and can explode if not properly used, handled, or disposed of.
+Batteries can explode if not properly used, handled, or disposed.

-Do not:
+Do not under any circumstances:

-- · Throw or immerse into water
+- Throw or immerse into water

-- Heat to more than 100°C (212°F)
+- Heat to more than 100° C (212° F)

 - Repair or disassemble

-Dispose of the battery as required by local ordinances or regulations.
+Dispose of the battery according to local ordinances or regulations.